Azure/ResourceModules/docs/wiki/Home.md

 # Scope

-Following you can find an abstract overview of everything in- and out-of-scope of this repository.
+Following, you can find an abstract overview of everything in- and out-of-scope of this repository.

 ## In Scope

-- **Module library:** A collection of comprehensive, reusable, Bicep-based building blocks to deploy Azure resources, that can be combined to create & orchestrate more complex Azure solutions.
+- **Module library:** A collection of comprehensive, reusable, Bicep-based building blocks to deploy Azure resources, that can be combined to create & orchestrate more complex, multi-module Azure solutions.
 - **CI environment:** Pipelines to validate modules & publish the successfully validated ones to a target location, using semantic versioning.
 Available with both GitHub Workflows and Azure DevOps pipelines.
-- **Documentation:** Including design principles and usage of [The library](./The%20library) and [The CI environment](./The%20CI%20environment) as well as step-by-step guidelines on how to start leveraging those in the [Getting started](./Getting%20started).
+- **Documentation:** Including design principles and usage of [The library](./The%20library) and [The CI environment](./The%20CI%20environment) as well as step-by-step guidelines on how to start leveraging them - see in the [Getting started](./Getting%20started) section.

 ## Out of Scope

-- **Orchestration:** Orchestrated solutions such as workloads or entire environments intended for production environments
+- **Orchestration:** Orchestrated, multi-module solutions such as workloads or applications intended for production environments.
-- **Real-time Updates:** Modules are updated on a best effort basis by a group of dedicated contributors
+- **Real-time Updates:** Modules are updated on a best effort basis by a group of committed contributors.
-- **Languages:** Other design languages like _Terraform_
+- **Languages:** Other domain-specific languages (DSL), like _Terraform_.

 # Reporting Issues

 ## Bugs

-If you find any bugs, please file an issue in the [GitHub Issues][GitHubIssues] page.
-Please fill out the provided template with the appropriate information.
+If you find any bugs, please file an issue on the [GitHub Issues][GitHubIssues] page by filling out the provided template with the appropriate information.

 > Please search the existing issues before filing new issues to avoid duplicates.

 If you are taking the time to mention a problem, even a seemingly minor one, it is greatly appreciated, and a totally valid contribution to this project. **Thank you!**

 ## Feature requests

-If there is a feature you would like to see in here, please file an issue or feature request in the [GitHub Issues][GitHubIssues] page to provide direct feedback.
+If there is a feature you would like to see in here, please file an issue or feature request on the [GitHub Issues][GitHubIssues] page to provide direct feedback.

 ---